Historic Quaker Houses of Delaware County, PA

 The ca. 1685 Brick House:

 Above: The original brick section, built ca. 1685.
-Image source: Lee J. Stoltzfus
+Image source: Lee J. Stoltzfus.

 Delaware County has only a few brick houses that survive from the 1600s, including the Massey House and the Levis House.
 These houses apparently all had leaded glass casement windows.
 The bricks would have been manufactured locally.
-The brick section of this Worrall House lacks its original pent roof.
+The brick section of the Worrall House lacks its original pent roof.

 The 1835 Bank Barn:

 The 1835 barn is an important example of an rubble-stone Pennsylvania bank barn.
-Image source: Lee J. Stoltzfus
+Image source: Lee J. Stoltzfus.

-Floorplans of the Worrall House
+Floor Plans of the Worrall House

 by Jeffrey Robert Barr: